ECJ rules on sending a tax return to the wrong address

 The Wesel Local Court decided to stay the proceedings and referred several questions to the ECJ for a preliminary ruling.

-Basis for claims for damages under the GDPR
+Basis for claims for damages according to GDPR

-In its decision, the ECJ (Third Chamber) addressed key aspects of Art.
-82, which regulates the right to compensation in the event of infringements of the GDPR.
+The ECJ (Third Chamber) dealt in its decision with essential aspects of Art.
+82, which provides for the right to compensation in the event of violations of the GDPR regulates.

 Link tip: ECJ judgment Case C-590/22